waimea-dmthomas/300dtd-assessment/Design.md

 ### Identified Need or Problem

 Since the closure of the official ROBLOX forums and the fragmentation of the old ROBLOX community into various Discord servers, groups and isolated communities, there has been no centralized place to share progress, foster discussion or present discoveries regarding the past.
 Many, many different projects are buried in the depths of year-old Discord chats, never to see the light of day again.

+The idea is that with a traditional web forum model, it will be easier to centralize specific discussions and directly work on problems with other users in a more professional and purpose-built manner.

 ### End-User Requirements

 The user base will be those who have come to the website presumably already involved or interested in old ROBLOX history and or preservation.
 Many of these people will be programmers who are familiar with LuaU and could come from any background, however most of these people will be ages 14-25ish.
+Users will want the ability to open threads, share development updates and code, chat with other users and help each other with problems.

 ### Proposed Solution

 I propose a standalone forum which aims to facilitate discussion, teamwork and unity where projects can find their own threads and tangents have a place to flourish.

+Proposed features include:
+- Account sign up, sign in and logout
+- Account profile pages with user stats/info
+- Account deletion system
+- Secure account password hashing
+- Special account permissions i.e. administrator
+- Ability for administrators to remove threads/comments and ban users
+- Forum topics (sections i.e. development, off-topic etc.) that can be created by administrators
+- Forum threads that can be created by users with the ability to attach code excerpts/images and embed videos
+- Thread comment system

 -------------------------------------------------